Financing publishing fees in open access journals

 When an open access journal is not included in an agreement

 Many open access journals are financed by publication fees, so-called Article Processing Charges (APC).
 As a researcher at Lund University, you can apply for funding of the APC in pure open access journals.

 Researchers at Lund University can apply for funding of the APC in pure open access journals when the journal is not covered by any of the publisher agreements.
 The whole amount is paid by the University Library.
 Parts of the cost for the publishing are allocated afterwards and invoiced to the faculties.

 The allocation model for Lund University's publishing costs was decided by the Vice-chancellor in 2022.

-The fund does not cover extra costs for pages and color images.
+The financial publishing support does not include extra costs for pages and color images.

 Open access fees for books and book chapters can be financed through the Lund University book fund.

 Terms and conditions for a granted application